kljensen/ctbiomed/README.md

 	python ./download_pubmed_articles.py output.csv articles

-This will put one XML article in the `articles` directory for each article.
+This will put one XML file in the `articles` directory for each article.

 	prompt> ls articles | head